Finding the Universe

 How to save money in Dublin

 We used Dublin Passes, so we had free entry to all the attractions I mentioned we visited, apart the Trinity College Library (Book of Kells, Long Room).
-The Dublin Pass offers free entry to over 30 sights and a lot of deals and discounts.
+The Dublin Pass offers free entry to over 35 sights and attractions in Dublin.

 Where to stay in Dublin